Gas Boilers - Flues in Voids

-In June 2007 CORGI issued the original Technical Bulletin (TB 200) which required new installations with a flue routed within a void to have appropriate means for the gas engineer to visually check the flue.
-This is achieved by inspection hatches located in the ceiling.
-The new TB 008 does not change the requirement to provide access for new installations.
-NHBC has given advice to registered builders about inspection hatches in Standards Extra publications.
+In June 2007 CORGI issued the original Technical Bulletin (TB 200) which required installations with a flue routed within a void to have appropriate means for the gas engineer to visually check the flue.
+This is achieved by providing inspection hatches.
+The latest industry guidance is contained in Technical Bulletin TB 008 (Edition 3) dated 1 April 2013 and is available from Gas Safe Register: https://engineers.gassaferegister.co.uk/FluesInVoids.aspx.

 The builder / developer liability period is normally for the first two years after completion.
-The first Technical Bulletin was published in June 2007 and it is therefore likely that all installations that remain within the two year period will have been installed to the guidance that was applicable at the time and include a suitable means of inspection.
+The first Technical Bulletin was published in June 2007 and it is therefore likely that all installations on homes that remain within the builder's liability period will have been installed to the guidance that was applicable at the time and include a suitable means of inspection.

-However, should there be any exceptions where installations within the first two years have a flue located in a void that was not installed in accordance with the guidance that was applicable at the time of construction, this would be considered a defect and builders / developers will have responsibility under the Buildmark Warranty to carry out rectification works.
+However, should there be any exceptions where homes within the first two years have a flue located in a void that was not installed in accordance with the guidance that was applicable at the time of construction, this would be considered a defect and builders / developers will have a responsibility under the Buildmark Warranty to carry out rectification works.